flexera-public/policy_templates/security/storage/google/public_buckets/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses of the recipients you wish to notify* - Email to alert when it finds google buckets that meet the criteria
-- *Google Cloud Project* - The Google Cloud Project to run this policy against.

 ### Policy Actions